-Voted the best marathon runner of the 1980s, Robert De Castella ran his first marathon in 1979, when he won the Victorian Championship.
+Voted the best marathon runner of the 1980s, de Castella ran his first marathon in 1979, when he won the Victorian Championship.
 He was then aged just 22, and went on to take out the national title later in the year.
 He was the Australian cross country champion in 1978, 1979, 1980, and 1988.

 In 1980, ‘Deeks’, as he would become affectionately known to the world, made his Olympic debut in Moscow, where he finished 10th in the marathon.

 In 1981, he won his first major marathon when he won the Fukuoka marathon in Japan.
 Regarded as the unofficial world title, De Castella triumphed in a remarkable 2 hours, 8 minutes and 18 seconds – a remarkable five seconds off the world best time.
 There was more to come.
 De Castella looked invincible in 1983, and this was vindicated with his number one ranking in the world marathon list.
 He won the Rotterdam Marathon classic in April, and the World Championship marathon in Helsinki four months later.
 He also set the world record for the 15km road run.

 De Castella was unable to sustain his winning form at the 1984 Los Angeles Olympics, and finished a gallant 5th in trying conditions, having been the pre-race favourite.
 At the 1988 Seoul Olympics, he finished 8th.
 He repeated his Rotterdam Marathon success in 1991 before competing in the 1992 Barcelona Olympics, ultimately retiring from marathon running after the 1993 London Marathon.